tunguyen17/simplified_streamer/README.md

 Video router to a id tag instead of file path, look up on database and get the file path

 Add tv series using folder and pattern matching

+If video_player is focused, change the background for its container